marco262/my_wiki/data/onednd/subclass/diviner.md

 ### Level 10: The Third Eye

 You can increase your powers of perception.
-As a Bonus Action, choose one of the following benefits, which lasts until you start a Short Rest or [[glossary:Long Rest]].
-You can't use this feature again until you finish a Short Rest or [[glossary:Long Rest]].
+As a Bonus Action, choose one of the following benefits, which lasts until you start a [[glossary:Short Rest]] or [[glossary:Long Rest]].
+You can't use this feature again until you finish a [[glossary:Short Rest]] or [[glossary:Long Rest]].

 ***Darkvision.*** You gain Darkvision out to a range of 120 feet.